pierre-vigier/Perl6-Math-Matrix/README.md

                 2   5   4
                 3-i 4   7

-### is-unitary

-An unitery matrix multiplied (dotProduct) with its concjugate transposed derivative (.conj.T) is an identity matrix, or said differently: the concjugate transposed matrix equals the inversed matrix.

-### is-orthogonal

-An orthogonal matrix multiplied (dotProduct) with its transposed derivative (T) is an identity matrix or in other words transosed and inverted matrices are equal.

 ### is-invertible

 Is True if number of rows and colums are the same (is-square) and determinant is not zero.
-All rows or colums have to be Independent vectors.
+All rows or colums have to be independent vectors.

+### is-orthogonal

+An orthogonal matrix multiplied (dotProduct) with its transposed derivative (T) is an identity matrix or in other words: transposed and inverted matrices are equal.

+### is-unitary

+An unitery matrix multiplied (dotProduct) with its concjugate transposed derivative (.conj.T) is an identity matrix, or said differently: the concjugate transposed matrix equals the inverted matrix.

 ### is-positive-definite